flashboss/cities-generator/README.md

 # cities-generator
 Generates a descriptor file for the cities choosing:

-- c: the country of the generated cities.
+- **-c:** the country of the generated cities.
 Mandatory.
 Actually EN and IT are supported.
-- s: the case for the name of the cities.
+- **-s:** the case for the name of the cities.
 Can be true or false or none will be true as default.
-- d: true if you allow duplicated names of cities.
+- **-d:** true if you allow duplicated names of cities.
 Else none or false
-- p: choose the first provider to create the file descriptor.
+- **-p:** choose the first provider to create the file descriptor.
 You can choose for EN: BRITANNICA.
 For IT: COMUNIITALIANI or TUTTITALIA.
 Else start a default

 To generate the cities, you can choose between 3 modes: